kishorekumawath/user_directory/README.md

-# 👤 EyeQlytics User Directory
+# 👤 EyeQlytics User Directory Assignment

 A simple Flutter app that displays a directory of users fetched from a public API.
 Built for the EyeQlytics internship task to demonstrate skills in Flutter, API integration, state management, and UI design.